ashavish/twirpy_exps/Readme.md

 ## Twirpy installation experiments

-### Server is hosted using python3.
-This is a sentiment predictor for text and gives response of
-'POS' or 'NEG' and a probability.The client sends the text along with the model that needs to be used.
+### A sentiment predictor for text and gives response of 'POS' or 'NEG' and a probability.The client sends the text along with the model that needs to be used.

 The client server communication using Twirpy,Twirp and Protoc is tested with the server running on python3 and using both Python3 client and a Go client.